hazelcast/hazelcast-simulator/README.md

 Simulator makes use of Terraform for provisioning.
 After you have created a benchmark using the `perftest create` command, you want to edit the `inventory_plan.yaml`.
-This is where you can configure the type of instances, the number etc.
+This is where you can configure the type of instances, the number etc. The specified `cidr_block` will need to be updated to prevent conflicts.

-To apply the configuration on an existing environment, execute the following command:
+To apply the configuration on an existing environment, execute the following command from within the benchmark directory:
    ```shell
    inventory apply
    ```